cparedes/octopress/source/about/index.markdown

 {% img left /images/ian.jpg This is Ian %}

-I'm a systems engineer for [Amazon AWS Cloudfront](http://aws.amazon.com/cloudfront/) and [Amazon AWS Route 53](http://aws.amazon.com/route53/).
+I'm a systems engineer for the [AWS Management Console Core](http://aws.amazon.com).

 My language of choice is Ruby, though I can write Python and debug Java programs in a pinch.